 Early Life Ultrasound Centre in Cheltenham take this type of scan quite seriously and don’t tend to promote early scans as a fun or bonding scan.
 That's not to say that we aren't thrilled for people when we are able to tell people that all is well but we take a compassionate, sensitive approach if all isn't.

 We can complete and early pregnancy scan from 7 weeks but, if you are having a early scan before this stage it is extremely likely that your Sonographer won’t be able to confirm viability in one appointment and this can actually create more anxiety for the “limbo” period between scans.
 Sonographers may also not be able to confirm that the pregnancy is intrauterine (in the right place) for example so it may be a concern that the pregnancy is not in the right place.
 This is called an ectopic pregnancy.
 If this is suspected then you would generally be referred to your local Early Pregnancy assessment unit who may need to carry out further checks.

 See below a blog about ectopic pregnancy and a blog about what you may see at each stage.

 There are those times, where perhaps dates are not known or if your menstrual cycles are longer meaning that ovulation took place later it can be that your pregnancy isn’t as far as along as you thought.
 In these cases it should be carefully explained, and re-scan appointments will be booked.
-Early Life Ultrasound Centre charge only £30.00 if a second appointment is required.

 Below are some more links to some of our blogs and recommended read websites regarding early pregnancy scans.